 We haven’t been attacked again we got through that dreadful time

-Twenty-one years have passed since then though scenes still haunt our minds
+Twenty-two years have passed since then though scenes still haunt our minds

 My birthday will come every year, and on that special day